Polkadot-Blockchain-Academy/pba-book/content/3-Blockchain/README.md

 - The primary coding activity is [Blockchain From Scratch](https://github.com/JoshOrndorff/blockchain-from-scratch/).
 Each student should close this repository to work through it in and after class.
 This will occupy 8-10 hours of class time.

 - Grandpa Board Game - TODO find the repo, it may have gotten deleted.
-For now the content was copied into https://polkadot-blockchain-academy.github.io/pba-book/blockchain-contracts/_materials/grandpa-board-game.html

 - Start a Blockchain and Fork Off - This activity is written up in [its own repo](https://github.com/Polkadot-Blockchain-Academy/Academy-PoW).